Warwolfer/auto-creamapi-2/auto-creamapi/README.md

 Download the latest release and extract it into any folder (e.g. `%USERPROFILE%\Desktop\auto-creamapi`).

 ## Usage
+* Download creamapi and extract the content inside the folder.
 * Double-click `auto-creamapi.exe` to open the application.
 (When starting it for the first time, it might take a few seconds since it needs to cache a list of games available on the Steam Store and download the latest CreamAPI DLL files.)
 * Click on the *Open File* button on the top right and select the *steam_api.dll* or *steam_api64.dll*